Jeffrey Lee Shaw

 - Height 6' 2", Weight 200 lb.

-- School University of Rio Grande, Cuyahoga Community College
+- School Rio Grande College, Cuyahoga Community College

 - High School Washington High School (Washington Court House)

 - Debut April 30, 1990